 Mesothelioma is one of the hardest diseases to properly diagnose.
-In order to ensure the best treatment, patients should always seek a second opinion.
+In order to receive the best treatment and an accurate prognosis, patients should always seek a mesothelioma second opinion.

 It is important that patients take their own prognosis into their own hands.
 Even after a second opinion, if a patient isn’t pleased with the treatment plan given to them, they are encouraged to seek other medical opinions.

 “What a huge difference a second opinion was for me,” said pleural mesothelioma survivor Jodi Page.
 “I went from an absolute death sentence to a possibility of life.
 I was told that I had stage 2 mesothelioma (not stage 3 or 4) and that surgery was still a possibility.”